-And I have just as many guides to help you navigate your way around: a guide for new foods, a list of foods for first-timers, and another rattling off underrated foods.
+And I have just as many guides to help you navigate your way around: a list of foods for first-timers, and another rattling off underrated foods.
 There’s even a guide with foods that the State Fair staff recommend.

-Since there was no traditional Minnesota State Fair in 2020 (although there was a Food Parade, my review here), this list was curated at the end of the 2019 State Fair.
+Since there was no traditional Minnesota State Fair in 2020 (although there were two Food Parades, my review here), this list was curated at the end of the 2019 State Fair.
 Prices of items listed below are from the 2019 State Fair.